dy/popoff/README.md

 	// exclusive mode
 	single: true,

-	// animation effect, can be a list or a single
+	// animation effect, see effects on the demo page
-	effect: ['fade', 'scale', 'slide'],
+	effect: 'fade',

 	// additional style rules for popup
 	style: {},